Adam-Corporation/.github/profile/README.md

 ❤️ **A Proactive Partner**
 Adam is more than a system; he's designed to be your best friend and teammate.
 He acts, reacts, and even *proacts* based on his knowledge of your life and goals.
 He is there to help you in every click, anticipating your needs and aiming to make your digital life seamless.

+> and so if we gather memory, acting on any descktop app or website and robotic interactive face and voice we will cook a legitimate AGI

 ## Capabilities: From Simple Clicks to Complex Workflows

 You can order Adam to do literally anything you do on your computer.
 His potential is limitless, but here are a few examples of what he can do today: